Hands-on Gear Review

 Compare softshell jacket ratings side-by-side >

-Best Uses: Alpine skiing, ice and alpine climbing.
+Best Uses: Alpine skiing, cold weather general use.

 Compare top rated competitors side-by-side >

 As we describe in the Arc'teryx Venta MX review, windproof softshells are best if you already own a hardshell jacket and want something that's slightly more breathable and more comfortable.
 Windproof softshells are an expensive, wonderful luxury for use in windy conditions.

 This jacket scores relatively low (4 out of 10) in this category because if its windproof membrane.
 It's poorly suited to aerobic activities unless it's very cold out.
 This one of two softshells we've tested that has pit zips!
 Arc'teryx incorporates this feature because the combination of the relatively limited breathability and the fleece insulation make it very easy to get hot in this jacket.
 The pit zips can help to dump heat if the front zip open but is not enough.

 This jacket scores very high here (9 out of 10) because its Windstopper membrane is highly water resistant and windproof.
 We wish this jacket were cut longer like the Arc'teryx Venta MX is because, as you can see in our photos and in the video, the jacket rides up easily, thereby exposing your belly and back.
 The Venta MX's longer cut and is better for activities that involve lots of upper body movement.

 Fleece insulation makes jacket is warmer than the Arc'teryx Venta MX and not as warm as the Outdoor Research Lodestar and Patagonia Northwall.
 It's best for high output activities in cold days.

 Arc'teryx is well known for their fantastic work with patterning and the Venta SV is no exception.
 This jacket is super comfortable.
 However, our testers found that the Arc'teryx Venta MX was more comfortable for activities, like climbing, where you have your arms overhead.